-A small ad agency in San Francisco is hired by large hockey team in San Jose.
+A small ad agency in San Francisco is hired by a large hockey team in San Jose.
 Our Sharks for Life campaign for the San Jose Sharks won an Emmy in 2017.

 We're an independent advertising agency founded in 2010.
 We've been honored with Ad Age's Small Agency of the Year Award twice in four years and we're based just over the Golden Gate Bridge in Sausalito.
 Our office is actually located across the street from this postcard.
 So working with us feels like a vacation.
 Kind of.